 Our first priority is to remove packaging altogether when possible and we’ve found that sometimes the best solution is to use what already exists.
 Our Ships in Product Packaging program tests and certifies products that can ship safely to customers in their original manufacturer’s packaging—without an additional Amazon box, envelope, or bag.
 This minimizes the packaging used for delivery and allows packages to take up less space in delivery vehicles, increasing our truck fill rate.

 Initially the program was primarily offered to vendors, but in February 2024, we expanded the program to allow sellers to participate when using Amazon’s fulfillment network in North America and Europe.
-In 2024, nearly 4 million seller products were certified to ship in their own product packaging through seller engagement, machine learning, and product testing that helps identify qualifying products.
+In 2024, nearly 2 million new seller products were certified to ship in their own product packaging through seller engagement, machine learning, and product testing that helps identify qualifying products.

 Expanding paper-based packaging